Biological implications of $\mathfrak{so}(2,1)$ symmetry in exact solutions for a self-repressing gene: Abstract

 \section{Abstract}

 We chemically characterize the symmetries underlying the exact solutions of a stochastic negatively self-regulating gene.
 The breaking of symmetry at low molecular number causes three effects.
+Two branches of the solution exist, having high and low switching rates, such that the low switching rate branch approaches deterministic behavior and the high switching rate branch exhibits sub-Fano behavior.
 Average protein number differs from the deterministically expected value.
 Bimodal probability distributions appear as the protein number becomes a readout of the ON/OFF state of the gene.
-Two branches of the solution exist, having high and low switching rates, such that the low switching rate branch approaches deterministic behavior and the high switching rate branch exhibits sub-Fano behavior.

 \keywords{Lie symmetries; Stochastic gene regulation}